Data and Measurement Core

 SEER-Medicaid Linked Data Resource: The SEER-Medicaid data reflect the linkage of two large population-based sources of data that provide information about Medicaid beneficiaries with cancer.
 The data come from SEER and the Centers for Medicare & Medicaid (CMS) Medicaid enrollment information from all 50 states and the District of Columbia.

 All of Us Research Hub: All of Us is a prospective cohort study aimed at enrolling a diverse group of one million individuals aged 18 years and older across the US.
-As of March 2024, approximately 534,000 individuals, 45% of whom are underrepresented minorities, consented, agreed to share electronic health records, completed the first three surveys, provided physical measurements, and donated a biospecimen.
+As of March 2024, approximately 534,000 individuals, consented, agreed to share electronic health records, completed the first three surveys, provided physical measurements, and donated a biospecimen.
 Visit the website for more information about the cohort and resources available to researchers.

 Connect for Cancer Prevention Study: The NCI Connect for Cancer Prevention Cohort is a prospective cohort study in the US aimed at enrolling 200,000 individuals 30-70 years with no history of invasive cancer other than non-melanoma skin cancer.
 Recruitment focuses on recruiting diverse individuals from different geographic areas.
 Participants are asked to complete an online questionnaire and donate blood biospecimens at baseline and periodically throughout the duration of follow-up, as well as provide access to their electronic health records (EHRs).
 Information on cancer diagnoses is obtained via tumor registries and EHRs.
 Visit the website for more information about the cohort and resources available to researchers.